vitoriagalli/42libasm_tester/README.md

 * check the function output
 * check the return value
 * check the errno value for functions with system calls
-* check STDIN and file descriptor for read function
-* check STDOUT and file descriptor for write function
+* check memory leak when necessary

 ## Usage
 :warning: Running on VM 42 Linux only